shivanshdave/2020-432/projects/project2/README.md

 # Questions and Answers

-> What's the difference between a count outcome and a quantitative outcome?
+> What's the difference between a count outcome and a quantitative outcome? (posted 2020-04-06)

 - The possible values.
 A quantitative outcome is any quantity - it includes ratios, percentages, fractions, decimal places, negative numbers, anything that can be expressed on a continuous scale in addition to counts.
 Counts are a subset of quantities - they start at 0 and increase by integers, so those are the only possible values.
 - A Poisson distribution, for instance, would be an option to use in modeling a count.
 A Normal distribution is what we typically use for other types of quantitative outcomes.

-> Am I right in thinking that you don't want us to impute an outcome in Project 2?
+> Am I right in thinking that you don't want us to impute an outcome in Project 2? (posted 2020-04-06)

 That's correct.
 I do not.
 If you have a key predictor that your research question is focused on (for instance, did receipt of this treatment affect the outcome, adjusting for these covariates), I am reluctant to have you impute that "treatment" either.
 I'm happiest when you're only imputing variables you are adjusting for as covariates in your models.